 Obsidian linked mentions

 Obsidian linked mentions are backlinks in a note that contain an internal link to the active note.
 This are created when you explicitly link one page to another using the

 Obsidian unlinked mentions are backlinks in a note that contain references to the page from another note but you haven't explicitly linked to it.
 Using these unlinked mentions, you can quickly see how ideas from multiple notes are related and could be linked together.

 The idea of linked and unlinked mentions are really useful to see how your notes are related to each other.
 You can use these backlinks to expand your thoughts and allow you to create new ideas from them.

 Here's an example of some linked and unlinked mentions from when I was building a Google Firebase project and documenting my learning:

 Adding tags to a note can make them easier to find in searches if you have a large vault of notes.
 They're helpful for adding context to your notes and allowing you to group them together.
 In your Markdown files you add a new tag using a Twitter-style hashtag.
-For example, I use

 #towatch to gather blog posts or YouTube videos I should watch and take notes from.